 - Conduct education and outreach efforts

-The GLWQA amendment entered into force on February 12, 2013, which means The Conservancy and other organizations are well underway to finding solutions and honor the commitments outlined in the agreement.
+The GLWQA amendment entered into force on February 12, 2013, which means The Nature Conservancy and other organizations are well underway to finding solutions and honor the commitments outlined in the agreement.